JeffreyRobertLynch/GlassBox-XAI/README.md

 ---

 #### Final Takeaway
 The models here do more than classify pixels.
 They also explains themselves, and their decisions, in detail.
 In safety-critical settings, that distinction matters.
-It’s what separates GlassBox XAI from high-performing, but opaque, black-box alternatives.
+It’s what separates GlassBox from high-performing, but opaque, black-box alternatives.

-XAI systems like GlassBox XAI are:
+XAI systems like GlassBox are:

 - **Transparent enough to trust.**